Blueicaro/GLFW/README.md

 ## Update 240106

-Updated the headers to match the version of headers to the last revision to 3.3.9 revision
+Updated the headers to match the version of headers to the revision to 3.3.9

 ## Update 220822